Upper bounds on Renormalized Volume for Schottky groups: Background

-Maldacena's question \cite{Malda} asks, for a fix Riemann surface $\Sigma$ (with the topological type of a closed surface $S_g$ of genus $g$), to compare the gravity actions of hyperbolic $3$-dimensional fillings of 2 copies of $\Sigma$ with opposite orientation.
+Maldacena's question \cite{Malda} asks, for a fixed Riemann surface $\Sigma$ (with the topological type of a closed surface $S_g$ of genus $g$), to compare the gravity actions of (potentially disconnected) hyperbolic $3$-dimensional fillings of 2 copies of $\Sigma$ with opposite orientation.
 More precisely, one could take $M$ to be

-\begin{enumerate} \item A disjoint union of two hyperbolic metrics in the handlebody with boundary $S$, such that the conformal boundary of both ends coincides with $\Sigma$.
-Such components are known as \textit{Schottky} manifolds. \item A hyperbolic metric in $S\times\mathbb{R}$, such that the conformal boundary of both ends coincides with $\Sigma$.
-Such manifolds are known a \textit{Quasi-Fuchsian}. \end{enumerate}

-Given that the filling in case (\ref{qfcase}) is more straightforward than in case (\ref{schcase}), it should have smaller gravity action.
-But since the description between hyperbolic metrics in $M$ and conformal structure in $\partial M$ (via Ahlfors-Bers measurable Riemann mapping theorem, \cite{AB60}) uses \textit{markings} for the conformal structure (landing on the Teichm\"uller space of $\partial M$), we have infinitely many ways to realize cases (\ref{schcase}) or (\ref{qfcase}).
-Hence the comparison is made between